Battle of Shanhai Pass: Battle

 At dawn on May 27, the main Qing army reached the gates of Shanhai Pass, where Dorgon received Wu Sangui's formal surrender.
 Wu Sangui asked his men to attach pieces of white cloth to their back so that the Qing forces could tell them apart from the Shun rebels.
 Wu Sangui's forces were deployed in the vanguard and were ordered to charge the Shun army, but despite disorder in the Shun ranks, their defense line did not yield.
 Unable to break the rebels' line, Wu's troops suffered heavy casualties.
 Historian Frederic Wakeman claims that by the late afternoon, Wu Sangui's army was on the verge of defeat when a "violent sandstorm" started blowing on the battlefield.

 Dorgon chose this moment to intervene: galloping around Wu's right flank, the Qing cavalry charged Li's left wing at Yipianshi ("Lone Rock", north of Shanhai Pass).
 When they saw mounted warriors with shaved foreheads rushing at them out of the storm, Shun troops broke their lines and fled.
 With their left wing shattered, the Shun army was routed; thousands of Shun soldiers were massacred as they retreated chaotically toward Yongping.

-The Qing had numerical superiority and more experienced soldiers than Li's armies, so the Qing easily defeated Li.